stefanoborini/book-the-software-company/02-on-agile-development.md

 strengths.
-These are generally the result of inexperienced Scrum Masters and Product Owners, or when Scrum is applied in a context where software production must interact with other aspects of the business having different leading time or feedback and prodcution cycles, typically manufacturing and research.
+These are generally the result of inexperienced Scrum Masters and Product Owners, or when Scrum is applied in a context where software production must interact with other aspects of the business having different leading time or feedback and production cycles, typically manufacturing and research.

 ### Use end of sprint as a deadline